Oldest wild bird

 When

-The oldest recorded age for a bird in the wild is at least 71 years for a female Laysan albatross, or mōlī (Phoebastria immutabilis), named Wisdom.
-She was first ringed in 1956 – conservatively aged then at five years old – at the Midway Atoll National Wildlife Refuge in the Pacific Ocean, and has returned most years since, most recently spotted there on 24 November 2022.
+The oldest recorded age for a bird in the wild is at least 74 years for a female Laysan albatross, or mōlī (Phoebastria immutabilis), named Wisdom.
+She was first ringed in 1956 – conservatively aged then at five years old – at the Midway Atoll National Wildlife Refuge in the Pacific Ocean, and has returned most years since, being most recently spotted there in late 2024.
 Wisdom is estimated to have laid around 40 eggs and raised at least 30 chicks over her lifetime.
+Indeed, despite her age, she is still producing offspring: she laid her latest egg in December 2024, making her the oldest breeding seabird too.

 Laysan albatrosses spend much of their life on the wing out at sea, and normally live up to 40 years of age.
 They return to land to breed, on average every other year, around November.